Your Trusted Local Plumber in Mount Coolum & Coolum Beach

 Photo of the Coolum School breakup day in 1955

-My grandfather was both a banana and sugar cane farmer in the local area and my grandma was the Principle and sole teacher of Coolum Primary School in the early 1940's, back when it was just a single building situated on South Coolum Road.
+My grandfather was both a banana and sugar cane farmer in the local area and my grandmother was the Principle (and only teacher) of Coolum Primary School in the early 1940's, back when it was just a single building situated on South Coolum Road.

 After moving to Brisbane when he was 16 years old to start working, dad still spent every weekend and holidays back in Coolum actively involved with patrols at the Surf Club.